h8liu-archives/d8/README.md

 **Is it a DNS client or server?**

 It is neither.
-It implements a simple DNS client that can parse several types of DNS records, but it is not targeted to be a full DNS client.
+It implements a very simple DNS client that can parse very limited types of DNS records, but it is not targeted to be a full client.
+It is definitely not a DNS server.

 **Any dependencies required?**